shader-slang/spec/specification/storage.md

 * |A| and |B| overlap
 * At least one of the accesses is a `write`, `modify`, or `set`

-Expressions That Reference Storage {#storage.expr}
+Expressions That Reference Storage [storage.expr]
 ----------------------------------

 <div class="issue">